cs3org/OCM-API/IETF-RFC.md

 In all cases, in case the Shared Resource is a folder and the Receiving Server accesses a resource within that shared folder, it SHOULD append its relative path to that URL.
 In other words, the Sending Server SHOULD support requests to URLs such as `https://<sender-host><sender-ocm-path>/path/to/resource.txt`.

-Additionally, if `protocol.<protocolname>.requirements` includes `mfa-enforced`, the Receiving Server MUST ensure that the Receiving Party has been authenticated with MFA.
+Additionally, if `protocol.<protocolname>.requirements` includes `mfa-enforced`, the Receiving Server MUST ensure that the Receiving Party has been authenticated with MFA, or prompt the consmer in order to elevate their session, if applicable.

 # Share Deletion
 A `"SHARE_ACCEPTED"` notification followed by a `"SHARE_UNSHARED"` notification is